 Thyroid gland disorders can make working difficult.
 Thyroid gland disorders, such as hypothyroidism, can impact your entire body.
 Difficulties arise that make working a challenge.
-If working is not an option, your thyroid gland disorder may qualify you for disability benefits.
+If working is not an option, your thyroid gland disorder may qualify you for disability benefits with a thyroid gland disorder.

 Thyroid gland disorders are types of endocrine system disorders.
 Our thyroid gland, which is located in our necks, affects out body’s metabolism which, in turn, affects several other body functions and systems.
 There are a number of conditions which can cause the thyroid gland to stop functioning properly.
 These conditions range from cancer to goiter to conditions which cause the thyroid gland to produce too little or too much thyroid hormone.